InnerSourceCommons/InnerSourcePatterns/30-day-warranty.md

 - TBD: link to pattern "setting clear expectations for contributing code"

-- Team is scared of but in control (compensation)
-- contributed code had to be heavily rewritten
-- contributors might not be available after contribution for modifications/bugfixes

 # Context

 Teams depends on another team accepting their contributions so that a component